erlerobot/erle_gitbook_unixintroduction/tutorial_6/README.md

 # Tutorial 6
 ---

-This tutorial present other useful commands for Unix.
+This tutorial presents other useful commands for Unix.